007 MAGAZINE - The World's Foremost James Bond Resource!

 Ford Mustang two-wheeled flip Diamonds Are Forever (1971)

 The filmmakers had a product placement deal with the Ford Motor Company to use their vehicles in Diamonds Are Forever (1971), and Ford's only demand was that Sean Connery had to be seen driving the 1971 red Mustang Mach 1.
 Filming the sequence where Bond flips the car onto two wheels in order to escape the Las Vegas sheriff proved very difficult to achieve on location, and was completed on the Universal Studios backlot with different stunt drivers.
-The original team had performed the stunt on location with the Mustang exiting the alleyway on the correct two wheels, but the footage was unusable as crowds of onlookers were visible in the shot.
+American stuntman Buzz Bundy (1930-2020) had performed the stunt on location with the Mustang exiting the alleyway on the correct two wheels, but the footage was unusable as crowds of onlookers were visible in the shot.
 Unfortunately the driving team at the studio performed the stunt on the opposite two wheels to the location footage, so a new studio insert shot of Sean Connery and Jill St. John inside the car was filmed to give the impression Bond flipped the car again whilst inside the alleyway.
 This glaring continuity error consequently marred an otherwise cleverly executed stunt sequence.

 Diamonds Are Forever (1971) Bambi & Thumper